The Tree Next Door: Douglas-Fir

 The Douglas-Fir Tree

-However, Douglas-fir is considered a stable and durable wood species and has historically been used for uses that need a high load capacity.
+However, the Douglas-fir tree is considered a stable and durable wood species and has historically been used when a high load capacity is needed.

 How We Use It

 There are technical benefits to the Douglas-fir.
 Douglas-fir is reported to be highly suitable for use in areas where wear is a factor because of its hardness.
-It has a high bending strength in the air dry condition, and strength in compression parallel to grain is also in the high range.
-Douglas-fir is reported to have good planing properties and works readily with hand and power tools.
+It has a high bending strength in the air-dry condition, and strength in compression parallel to grain is also in the high range.
+Douglas-fir is reported to be easy to plane and works readily with hand and power tools.

 Builders can produce furniture from Douglas-fir due to its ability to retain its dimensions during processing.
 It is reported to have very good resistance to splitting in nailing, and nail holding properties are excellent.
 Also, gluing characteristics are rated as very good, as are screwing properties.
 Screw-holding qualities are excellent.